 A feature is an "abstraction of a real world phenomenon", but it only has meaning within a particular information context.
 The meaning changes if the context changes.
 This is literally semantics in the linguistic sense.
-Up to now, IHO has only been addressing one information context: eNavigation, so there have been no issues.
-Marine Cadastre and Marine Limits and Boundaries are separate (though closely related) information contexts and are also distinct from eNavigation.
-The definitions of features cannot simply be put together.
+Initially, IHO was only addressing one information context: eNavigation, so there were no issues.
+Marine Cadastre and Marine Limits and Boundaries are separate (though closely related) information themes within a legal information context and are distinct from eNavigation The definitions of features cannot simply be put together.
 The same line object, for example a boundary, may have one meaning in a navigation environment, a second meaning in a context such as United Nations Convention on the Law of the Sea (UNCLOS) with specific sovereign legal implications tied to UN conventions, and a third in a Marine Cadastre with specific civil legal rights and responsibilities tied to a particular nation's laws.
 The context needs to be described with the feature definition, and the relationship between similar features needs to be described.